theraw/The-World-Is-Yours/README.md

 6 .
 [Iptables rules](https://github.com/theraw/The-World-Is-Yours/blob/master/iptables/rules) You have to manually enable.

 7 .
 ModSecurity is not loaded.
-However you need to set it up by yourself. you have a folder `/nginx/modsecurity/` which ModSecurity rules are stored, open `/nginx/modsecurity/modsecurity.conf` add those
+You have to manually enable.
+In your server there is a folder `/nginx/modsecurity/` where ModSecurity rules are stored, open `/nginx/modsecurity/modsecurity.conf` add those

 ```bash
 Include crs-setup.conf